earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Leopold, Aldo. _A Sand County Almanac, and Sketches Here and There_.
 Seventh printing, 1964.
 Oxford University Press, 1949.

+* Marion, Mathieu.
+"Wittgenstein on Heidegger and Cosmic Emotions."
+In _Philosophical Papers Dedicated to Kevin Mulligan_, edited by Anne Reboul.
+Accessed Spring 2012. `http://www.philosophie.ch/kevin/festschrift/Marion-paper.pdf`.

 * Marra, Michael F. “On Japanese Things and Words: An Answer to Heidegger’s Question.” *Philosophy East and West* 54.4 (Oct., 2004): 555--568. `http://www.jstor.org/stable/4148019`.

 * ⎯⎯⎯, ed. _A History of Modern Japanese Aesthetics_.
 Honolulu: U. Hawaii Press, 2001.

 * Mayeda, Graham. _Time, Space, and Ethics in the Philosophy of Watsuji Tetsurō, Kuki Shūzō, and Martin Heidegger_.
 New York: Routledge, 2006.

 * Merleau-Ponty, Maurice. _Phenomenology of Perception_.
 Translated by Donald Landes.
-Routledge, 2002.
+New York: Routledge, 2002.

 * [Miki][sc] Kiyoshi.
 “The Study of the Human.”
 Translated by Gereon Kopf.
 In _Japanese Philosophy: A Sourcebook_, 702--705.
 Honolulu: University of Hawaii Press, 2011.